Trusted WordPress tutorials, when you need them most.

 How to disable blogging features in the WordPress dashboard

-You may have noticed that the plugin doesn’t hide the ‘Comments’ settings.
-This is because you can allow visitors to comment on an individual page by finding the ‘Discussion’ settings in the right-hand menu.
+You may notice that the plugin doesn’t hide the ‘Comments’ settings.
+This is because you can still allow visitors to comment on individual pages.

+To enable page comments, open any page and find the ‘Discussion’ settings in the right-hand menu.
 Then, simply check the box next to ‘Allow comments.’

 Allowing comments on a WordPress page